-Data from this research also revealed that over half of employees work with people they dislike or find frustrating, with just over a third indicating that their workplace has a negative atmosphere due to the people around them.
+Data from this research also revealed that over half of employees work with people they dislike or find frustrating.
+Just over a third of these people indicated that their workplace has a negative atmosphere due to the people around them.

-Despite the majority of employees claiming to support their colleagues both in work and personally, 26% admitted to becoming jealous when their co-workers received a promotion.
-Respondents to the survey also revealed that individual salaries may not be a company’s best kept secret; 37% of staff admitting to discussing salaries or pay rises with their colleagues.
+The majority of employees claiming to support their colleagues both in work and personally.
+However, 26% admitted to becoming jealous when their co-workers received a promotion.
+Respondents to the survey also revealed that individual salaries may not be a company’s bbest-kept secret.
+As 37% of staff admitted to discussing salaries or pay rises with their colleagues.

-The effects of poor motivation in the workplace are well-attested: higher employee turnover, lower levels of engagement, poor communication, and reduced productivity are just a few of the issues that may multiply and lead to your workplace become a toxic environment.
+The effects of poor motivation in the workplace are well-attested.
+Some of these are higher employee turnover, lower levels of engagement, poor communication, and reduced productivity.
+But these are just a few issues that may multiply and lead to a workplace becoming toxic.

 So, how can you motivate and encourage staff?
-Here are a few ideas for how to encourage positive and productive employees.
+Here are a few ideas on how to encourage positive and productive employees.

 Let employees know when you’re pleased with their work, so they realise you notice their contributions.
-Regardless of whether it’s noticing their commitments in a meeting, recognising them in a staff email or simply expressing gratitude toward them in person, it’s imperative that you show hardworking employees your gratitude.
+Regardless of whether it’s noting their commitments in a meeting, recognising them in a staff email or simply telling them in person, it’s imperative that you show hardworking employees gratitude.

 In some cases, all individuals need is some acknowledgment for a job well done.
 If an employee has been dedicating a lot of time working on a project, or they went out of their way to help out a colleague, do not hesitate to praise them.
-If individuals feel that their endeavours are appreciated, they will feel motivated to continue working hard.
+If individuals feel appreciated, they will feel motivated to continue working hard.

-Tell your employees you care about their development by encouraging them to gain certifications, attend meetings and workshops — and afterward covering related costs.
+Tell your employees you care about their development by encouraging them to gain certifications, attend meetings and workshops.
 This interesting article explains more.

-If you’re unable to offer training, then try giving them room to grow by offering additional responsibilities, particularly if your business is growing, giving your employees space to develop inside the organisation is an immense inspiration for them.
+If you’re unable to offer training, then try giving them room to grow by offering additional responsibilities.
+This is particularly important if your business is growing.
+Giving your employees space to develop inside the organisation is an immense inspiration for them.

 The purpose of goals is to help employees improve in their job.
 It allows you to develop their short- and long-term goals and increases the likelihood that they will be achieved.
 Make sure to set realistic goals as this will lead to increased commitment from the employee to the employer.
-The members of your team will be more valuable to your organisation, and to themselves, when they have the chances to learn new abilities and apply these in the workplace.
+The members of your team will be more valuable to your organisation, and to themselves, when they have the chances to learn new abilities.

 Provide your employees with the preparation they require to progress in their careers and to learn about the latest technologies and industry news.
 Make sure you build the career paths available to everyone and then provide the necessary tools to support advancement, such as pairing staff with mentors and providing training.